A medical cover letter is a document submitted as part of an application for a job as a medical assistant.

 A professional cover letter allows you to highlight all your skills and qualifications to the recruiter.
 A professional format ensures you make an excellent first impression on the recruiter.
 The format also counts towards the general outline of your document and makes it easy for the recruiter to scan it and get the information they need.

-You should format your medical assistant cover letter as follows:
+You should format the cover letter as follows:

-- You must make sure your document is left aligned.
+• You must make sure your document is aligned to the left.

-Five Steps: How to Write Medical Assistant Cover Letter?
+Five Steps: How to Write a Cover Letter?

-A professional header should contain all your contact information, including; your name, title, phone number, Email, and LinkedIn profile, the date the application is being made, and the contact details of the hiring manager, as shown in the example below:
+A professional header should contain all your contact information, including; your name, title, phone number, email, and LinkedIn profile, the date the application is being made, and the contact details of the hiring manager.

 [Your Name]